nestjs/docs.nestjs.com/content/fundamentals/execution-context.md

 }
 ```

-The `getHandler()` method returns a reference to the route handler about to be invoked.
+The `getHandler()` method returns a reference to the handler about to be invoked.
 The `getClass()` method returns the type of the `Controller` class which this particular handler belongs to.
-For example, if the currently processed request is a `POST` request, destined for the `create()` method on the `CatsController`, `getHandler()` will return a reference to the `create()` method and `getClass()` will return a `CatsController` **type** (not instance).
+For example, in an HTTP context, if the currently processed request is a `POST` request, bound to the `create()` method on the `CatsController`, `getHandler()` returns a reference to the `create()` method and `getClass()` returns the `CatsController` **type** (not instance).

 ```typescript
 const methodKey = ctx.getHandler().name; // "create"
 const className = ctx.getClass().name; // "CatsController"
 ```

-Having an ability to access references to both class and method opens many doors for us.
-Most importantly, it gives us an opportunity to read the metadata set through the `@SetMetadata()` decorator from within guards or interceptors.
+The ability to access references to both the current class and handler method provides great flexibility.
+Most importantly, it gives us the opportunity to access the metadata set through the `@SetMetadata()` decorator from within guards or interceptors.
+We cover this use case below.

 #### Reflection and metadata

-Nest provides the ability to attach custom **metadata** to route handlers through the `@SetMetadata()` decorator.
+Nest provides the ability to attach **custom metadata** to route handlers through the `@SetMetadata()` decorator.
 We can then access this metadata from within our class to make certain decisions.

 ```typescript
 @@filename(cats.controller)